 This program will explore the role of natural and human-made disasters—including earthquakes, tsunamis, hurricanes, floods, droughts, volcanic activity, landslides, wildfires, pandemics, wars, attacks, uprisings, and radioactive and toxic leaks—in shaping human society and consciousness.
 A central focus will be on how many of these place-based upheavals are becoming more common or intense in the climate crisis, and how communities can plan, respond, and adapt under new conditions.
-The program will apply the lessons from elsewhere in the world to locally in the Pacific Northwest.
+The program will apply the lessons from elsewhere in the world to locally in the Pacific Northwest; and look at the role media and film can play in shaping these narratives.

 On one hand, many so-called “natural” disasters have their roots in exploitation of the Earth and human beings, and social inequalities put the greatest burden of recovery on the poor (such as in earthquakes in Haiti and Nepal, or hurricanes in Puerto Rico and Texas).
 “Disaster capitalism” is often used to centralize political and economic control in the aftermath of mass catastrophes, as Naomi Klein describes in The Shock Doctrine .
 These inequalities will be worsened as climate change generates more intense storms, sea-level rise, droughts, and flooding.